 Chmiel’s work is represented in the collections of various museums and major corporations and is included in two books on oil painting.
 Len Chmiel: An Authentic Nature, which depicts four decades of the artist’s melodic, evocative, and often abstract depictions of the land, was published in 2012.

 At the National Cowboy & Western Heritage Museum’s Prix de West, Chmiel won his second Wilson Hurley Memorial Award.
 In 2018 he won the Robert Lougheed Memorial Award at Prix de West, his second Best of Show award at the Coors Western Art Exhibit and Sale, and fourth Artists’ Choice Award at the Autry’s Masters of the American West.
-In 2017 Chmiel was one of eight artists showcased in Woolaroc Museum’s The Best of the Best Retrospective Exhibit and Sale, and he won the Wilson Hurley Memorial Award for Landscape at the Prix de West Invitational Art Exhibition and Sale.
-In 2016 he was honored with a 45-year retrospective exhibition at the Steamboat Springs Art Museum in Colorado, and he won the Ross and Billie McKnight Artists’ Choice Award, in Honor of John J. Geraghty at the Masters of the American West.
+In 2017 Chmiel was one of eight artists showcased in Woolaroc Museum’s The Best of the Best Retrospective Exhibit and Sale, and he won the Wilson Hurley Memorial Award at the Prix de West.
+In 2016 he was honored with a 45-year retrospective exhibition at the Steamboat Springs Art Museum in Colorado, and he won the Ross and Billie McKnight Artists’ Choice Award, in Honor of John J. Geraghty , at Masters.
 At the 2011 Masters, he won both the James R. Parks Trustees’ Purchase Award and the Booth Western Art Museum Artists’ Choice Award for his painting Gold Rush, Yuba River.
 In 2009 he won the Best of Show Award for his cumulative body of work at the Maynard Dixon Country Invitational in Mt.
 Carmel, Utah, and in 2008 he won his second Artists’ Choice Award at the Coors Western Art Exhibit & Sale.
 His painting Life Imitates Art, which is now part of the permanent collection of the National Wildlife Museum in Jackson, Wyoming, received the Artists’ Choice Award at the 2002 Masters.
 In addition, he has had numerous sellout solo shows.

 Chmiel and his bird dogs make their home in Hotchkiss, Colorado, where he paints, gardens, tends his vineyard and fruit trees, makes wine, and hunts.